smbsp/MERN---eCommerce/Lec-7_Cookies_its_usecases_auth_jwt_signup_login_logout/notes.md

      - Maintain the user session.
      - track the user behavior.

-  - Accessing the cookies at server side via middleware them cookie-parser is required. install the cookie-paser: npm i cookie-parser or yarn add cookie-parser
+  - cookie-parser is an essential tool for managing cookies in Node.js web applications, providing both ease of use and enhanced security through its support for signed cookies.Accessing the cookies at server side via middleware them cookie-parser is required. install the cookie-paser: npm i cookie-parser or yarn add cookie-parser

 - Identification, Authentication and Authorisation: